jingtianfeng/jingtianfeng/README.md

 # Hi!
 Allô! 你好!
-It's Feng.
+It's Jing.

 I'm a front-end developer based in Montreal, Quebec, Canada.